Resilient Chevy, Chrysler ads win at Super Bowl

-Other commercials from companies such as Anheuser-Busch and Coca-Cola repeated old themes or failed to stand out during American TV's most valuable advertising time, according to industry experts and online comments.
+Other commercials from companies such as Anheuser-Busch (ABI.BR) and Coca-Cola (KO.N) repeated old themes or failed to stand out during American TV's most valuable advertising time, according to industry experts and online comments.

 Companies that spent $3.5 million on average for a 30-second spot ran commercials featuring comedy, celebrity and skin as the New York Giants defeated the New England Patriots in front of a TV audience estimated to reach about 100 million.